midni8coder/MongoDB/README.md

  MongoDB tutorials and projects

- Need to have MongoDB server installed on your local system Optionally you can install MongoDB Compass an IDE like interface to interact with MongoDB You can get complete instructions from below link https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/
+ Need to have MongoDB server installed on your local system Optionally you can install MongoDB Compass an IDE like interface to interact with MongoDB.

+You can get complete instructions from below link https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/